Quantum-Accelerators/quacc/docs/install/wflow_engines.md

 !!!
 Tip

-    If you are just getting started with workflow engines, we recommend trying Covalent.
+    If you are just getting started with workflow engines, we recommend first trying Covalent.
 For a comparison of the different compatible workflow engines, refer to the [Workflow Engines Overview](../user/basics/wflow_overview.md) section.

 === "Covalent"